-3. Start small, and build up gradually.
+7. Start small, and build up gradually.
 Trying to do too much, too soon can make joint pain worse.
 Haven’t exercised in a while?
 Start with a 10-minute stroll.
+Even short walks will help your bones and muscles.
 Then add a few minutes to each walk.
 The goal is to work your way up to 30 minutes, 5 days a week.
 And you don’t need to do it all at one time.
 For example, three 10-minute strolls count as a half hour of walking.

 See if this plan works for you:

 - Week 1: Walk for 10 minutes, 3 days this week.

 - Week 2: Walk 3 days this week, adding 2 minutes to each stroll: 12 minutes, 14 minutes, and then 16 minutes.

 - Week 3: Walk 3 days this week, adding 2 minutes each time: 18 minutes, 20 minutes, and 22 minutes.

 - Week 4: Walk 3 days this week, adding 2 minutes each time: 24 minutes, 26 minutes, and 28 minutes.

 - Week 5: Add an extra day to your routine.
 Walk for 30 minutes, 4 days this week.

 - Week 6: Add another day to your routine.
 Walk for 30 minutes, 5 days this week.

 Measure your walks in steps instead of time.
 Set a goal to walk 6,000 steps or more each day.
 If you’re not there now, walk a little more each time to work up to 6,000 steps.